mike151092/mike151092/README.md

-- 👋 Hi, I’m michael and aerospace engineer and aspiring to be a data analyst
+- 👋 Hi, I’m michael and aerospace engineer and aspiring CFD Code Developer
-- 👀 I’m interested in learnign about data analysis and dvelop tools for that
+- 👀 I’m interested in learning about scripting for CFD and other numerical tool development purpouse.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on small projects that would enable me to take the small steps necessary to achieve my goals.
 - 📫 reach me at michaelvinodhraj@gmail.com